zakkhoyt/PHAsset-Utility/README.md

 ```

-Sample usage for saving an PHAsset to an album (will create the album if it doesn't exist):
+Sample: Assign a PHAsset to an Album (will create the album if it doesn't exist):
 ```
 PHAsset *asset = // however you are getting your PHAsset [asset saveToAlbum:@"My App Album" completionBlock:^(BOOL success) {